gabrielseedhom/A03/README.md

 To make ensure it's readability, make sure to make the github repository public and click README.MD file

+Git was designed to be a collaborative workspace for programming and Github is the browser based location for files.
+Webstorm is the application that the Git

+software is on

 Glossary:

 **Branch** - code that does not effect the procedure and is the main branch